meepobrother/loopback-next/docs/site/migration/models/remoting-hooks.md

 }
 ```

-## Migrating method-level hooks
+## Migrating method level hooks

-Method-level hooks should be rewritten to
+Method level hooks should be rewritten to
 [method interceptors](https://loopback.io/doc/en/lb4/Interceptors.html#method-level-interceptors).
 You can use [Interceptor generator CLI](../../ Interceptor-generator.md) to
 create the necessary infrastructure for each hook.